jenyss/ExcelWorkerReActAgent/README.md

 # Excel Worker ReAct (Reasoning and Acting) AI Agent using LangChain

-This Agent enabling analysis of Excel files using free-form queries as user input.
+This Agent enables analysis of Excel files using free-form queries as user input.
+This is old LangChain

+> Note: This is old LangChain based implementation.
+I would recommned to re-create it using LangGraph or check out the [Google ADK implementation](https://github.com/jenyss/google-adk-voice-to-visualization-agent)

 If you have any questions or would like to collaborate, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/jenya-stoeva-60477249/).
 You're more than welcome!